RPA Helps Banks Quickly Process SBA Loan Applications

 Automating the Paycheck Protection Program application process not only keeps banks from having to rapidly increase their staff to handle the backlog, but it also offers other advantages.
 Lenders can more easily keep up with the influx of applications they’re receiving under this program and ensure error-free loan processing by eliminating manual data entry.

-Most importantly, automation helps banks accelerate the distribution of much needed funds to their small business customers.
+Most importantly, loan automation helps banks accelerate the distribution of much needed funds to their small business customers.

 “RPA has been a game changer in its ability to automatically manage and move data between our community banks and the SBA application portal to generate loans quickly,” says John Steinmetz, chief executive officer of Vista Bank.